Gold and diamonds lose luster, but garden supply sales shine

 However, the company said late Monday that it had secured about $4.5 billion of new financing and it expects to make it through the pandemic.

-Macy’s had reopened 450 stores by the start of this month and CEO Jeff Gennette said sales at those stores are “better than anticipated.”
+Macy’s had reopened 450 stores by the start of this month and CEO Jeff Gennette said sales at those stores are better than anticipated.

 — Conn’s, which sells furniture, mattresses, home appliances, consumer electronics and home office products, reported its online sales soared more than 700% in the first quarter with people sheltered at home.
 Same-store sales, however, tumbled 17.6%.